Case Interview Practice

 Common mistakes

-Candidates often make several common mistakes in case interviews:
+Candidates often make several common mistakes during the Polar Pizza case:

-• Failing to clarify the problem statement at the beginning.
+• Failing to clarify the problem statement before diving into calculations.

 Practice drills

-To prepare effectively for the Polar Pizza case, consider these practice drills:
+To prepare for the Polar Pizza case, consider these practice drills:

 • Conduct mock interviews focusing on market sizing scenarios.